 These references are useful after the birder returns home to checkout the days contacts:

-- Higgins, Peter et al (eds) Handbook of Australian, New Zealand and Antarctic Birds.
+- Higgins, Peter et al. (eds) Handbook of Australian, New Zealand and Antarctic Birds.
 Vols 1-7.
 (HANZAB) South Melbourne: Oxford University Press, 1993-2006.
-This is the definitive reference book on Australian birds.
+This is the definitive reference book on Australian birds, now available on-line.

 - Christidis, Les and Walter E Boles..
 Systematics andTaxonomy of Australian Birds.
 Collingwood: CSIRO Publishing, 2008.